stevejbrown/stevejbrown.github.io/_posts/2017-03-01-PoE-analysis.md

 totems, enemies fire four additional projectiles, _and_ monsters move, cast, and attack 60% faster.

+Cutthroat centers around killing other players for loot and experience.
+Not surprisingly most characters get killed at low levels while some snowball by coming out on top early.

 In contrast Burst races have no modifiers and the objective is to get as much experience as possible in the time limit.
-It makes sense that there is a lot less skew in experience for a 12 minute Burst race.
+It makes sense that there is a lot less skew in experience for a typical 12 minute Burst race.

-While it's pretty easy to say that BLAMT races are more difficult than Burst races, it's unclear whether BLAMT is significantly more difficult than Exiles Everywhere given this cursory analysis.
-That's one question we'll have to leave for another post.
+Endless Ledge is a straight run in a fixed looping area (Ledge) with increasingly difficult monsters after each loop.

+It looks like, on average, Exiles Everywhere races do just a little bit better job than BLAMT races of separating the pros from the newbs.
+Surprised?

 [TODO: Write conclusion]